FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 <fixr:field id="60" name="TransactTime" type="UTCTimestamp"/>
 ```

-#### User-defined field values

-Fields may support a range of user-defined values in addition to those defined explicitly by a `<codeSet>` reference.
+#### Union datatypes for fields

+Fields may have a second datatype to extend the values supported by the `type` or `codeSet` attribute.
 Orchestra supports this by means of the `unionDataType` attribute of the `<field>` element.
-The explicit field values may be combined with the following union datatypes that need to be defined as separate `<datatype>` elements.

-- Reserved100Plus: integer values of 100 and above, supporting the union with standard values below 100
-- Reserved1000Plus: integer values of 1000 and above, supporting the union with standard values below 1000
-- Reserved4000Plus: integer values of 4000 and above, supporting the union with standard values below 4000
-- Qty: decimal values to support unions of strings (e.g. "S" for a small quantity) and numeric values
-- Tenor: string values, supporting the union with flexible FX standard tenors (e.g. "Dx" for x number of days)
+The available union datatypes are defined by Orchestra, see [Union datatypes for code sets](#union-datatype) for details.

 ### Data fields

 A field of datatype "data" is variable length.
 In FIX tag=value encoding,
 the length of such a field is prefixed by a separate field of type
 Length.
 In other encodings, the length is implicit in the presentation
 protocol.
-For data fields, the associated length field is referenced by the
+Where needed explicitly for data fields, the associated length field is referenced by the
-`lengthId` attribute, a reference to its `id`
+`lengthId` attribute, a reference to its `id` attribute.
-attribute.

 **Example:** A data field and its corresponding length field.